-- The Council is required to set a balanced overall revenue budget by early March every year and Heads of Service must then contain net expenditure within approved service totals.
-In practice the council aims to have a balanced budget approved by Cabinet and Council in January, and Council Tax set in February, well before the statutory deadline; - In accordance with its reserves strategy, a minimum General Fund unallocated reserves balance of 2.5% of net budget or £5m whichever is greater. - The Council's Treasury Management Strategy sets out in detail the Council's approach to risk around borrowing and investment, the approach is summarised below: - a.
+- In accordance with its reserves strategy, a minimum General Fund unallocated reserves balance of 2.5% of net budget or £5million whichever is greater - The council's Treasury Management Strategy sets out in detail the council's approach to risk around borrowing and investment, the approach is summarised below: - a.
 Both the Chartered Institute of Public Finance and Accountancy (CIPFA) Code and the Welsh Government Guidance require the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Authority's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income. - b.
-The Council monitors its cash position and interest rate levels on a daily basis to ensure that further long term borrowing is undertaken from the Public Works Loan Board at the optimal time to ensure that ongoing Capital commitments are fully funded.
+The council monitors its cash position and interest rate levels on a daily basis to ensure that further long term borrowing is undertaken from the Public Works Loan Board at the optimal time to ensure that ongoing capital commitments are fully funded.

-Therefore, the Council is willing to accept a Cautious Risk Appetite in relation to treasury management.
-However, in relation to projects, the Council is willing to accept an Open Risk Appetite.
+Therefore, the council is willing to accept a Cautious Risk Appetite in relation to treasury management.
+However in relation to projects the council is willing to accept an Open Risk Appetite.
 This difference reflects the risk and reward inherent in many of our large-scale projects.

-Compliance & Regulation (risks about adherence to law, regulations and guidelines): The Council recognises the need to place high importance on compliance, regulation and public protection and has a Cautious Risk Appetite for breaches in statute, regulation, professional standards, ethics, bribery or fraud.
+Compliance and Regulation (risks about adherence to law, regulations and guidelines): The council places high importance on safeguarding the well-being of individuals and will only accept a Minimalist Risk Appetite in this area.
+For other important areas of compliance, regulation and public protection the council adopts a Cautious Risk Appetite for breaches in statute, regulation, professional standards, ethics, bribery or fraud.

-People (Workforce): The Council recognises that its employees are critical to the achievement of its objectives and that staff support and development are key to making the Council a place of work that inspires good performance.
+People (Workforce): The council recognises that its employees are critical to the achievement of its objectives and that staff support and developments are key to making the council a place of work that inspires good performance.
 It places importance on equality and diversity, dignity and respect, and the well-being and safety of staff.
-Therefore, the Council has a Minimalist Risk Appetite for any deviation from its standards in terms and conditions but has a Cautious Risk Appetite in relation to learning and development, where riskier approaches may be considered.
+Therefore, the council has a Minimalist Risk Appetite for any deviation from its standards in terms and conditions but has a Cautious Risk Appetite in relation to learning and development, where riskier approaches may be considered.